 SUSTAINABLE ALPACA WOOL

-When late spring arrives in the Andes, Indigenous people obtain the high-quality alpaca fiber (shearing season is between November and March, late fall in the Northern Hemisphere) following also a sustainable line.
+When late spring arrives in the Andes, Indigenous people obtain the high-quality alpaca fiber (the shearing season is between November and March, late fall in the Northern Hemisphere) following also a sustainable line.
 While alpacas don’t usually enjoy the shearing process itself, they are noticeably more comfortable after their annual “haircut”.
 Once the fiber is collected it is then hand sorted by experienced people, obtaining 15 natural und undyed shades.
-Because alpaca is naturally free of lanolin and others oils found in sheep’s wool, no harsh chemicals are needed to process alpaca fiber, making alpaca ranching 100% natural and safe for the environment.
+Because alpaca is naturally free of lanolin and other oils found in sheep’s wool, no harsh chemicals are needed to process alpaca fiber, making alpaca ranching 100% natural and safe for the environment.

 Alpaca fiber is a natural hair made of protein, is naturally biodegradable when disposed and blends back into the earth with a relatively short period of time in contrast with synthetic and other handmade fibers that take longer to degrade and have a negative impact on our environment.

 Our products are certified by the Standard 100 by OEKO-TEX®.
 This standard is a global independent testing and certification system for raw, semi-finished and finished textile products at all stages of production.
 The certification proves that the finished textile product is free from harmful substances.
-We only offer you eco friendly products that take care of your petit.
+We only offer you eco-friendly products that take care of your petit.